GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
+> ### It's fun to sit at a terminal and let the code flow.
+It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
 >
-> ~ *Ward Cunningham*
+> ~ *Gary Kildall*

 ---
 ## 🏎 Quick Facts